Organise own work to meet a dough production schedule in a retail environment

 Core ideas you must understand for this topic

-• Customer service excellence: Understanding how to greet customers, identify their needs, handle complaints, and provide product information to ensure a positive shopping experience.
+• Customer service excellence: Understanding how to greet customers, identify their needs, and provide accurate product information to enhance their shopping experience.

-• Sales transactions and payment processing: Operating point-of-sale (POS) systems, handling cash, card, and contactless payments, and issuing receipts or refunds correctly.
+• Sales transactions: Operating point-of-sale (POS) systems, handling cash and card payments, and processing refunds or exchanges in line with store policy.

-• Health and safety regulations: Complying with the Health and Safety at Work Act 1974, including manual handling, fire safety, and maintaining a clean, hazard-free environment.
+• Health and safety: Complying with the Health and Safety at Work Act 1974, including manual handling, fire safety, and maintaining a clean environment.

 Learning Objectives